 (1) Defined.
-A party's written or oral request for commission action in the context of an adjudicative proceeding is a "motion."
-Persons who file motions are "movants" or "moving parties."
-Motions should be in writing unless made during a hearing session before the presiding officer.
-The commission may require an action that would be the proper subject of a party's motion, such as the rejection of proffered evidence without receiving a motion from a party.
-The commission will provide oral or written notice and allow for appropriate process when it acts in the absence of a party's motion.
+Except for pleadings identified as petitions under these rules, a party's written or oral request for commission action in the context of an adjudicative proceeding is a motion.
+Motions should be in writing unless made on the record during a hearing before the presiding officer.
+The commission may take or require an action that would be the proper subject of a party's motion without receiving a motion from a party.
+The commission will provide oral or written notice prior to taking or requiring such action and allow for appropriate process when it acts in the absence of a party's motion.
 The commission recognizes four basic categories of motion:

-Procedural motions request establishment of or modifications to process or the procedural schedule in a proceeding.
-Examples of procedural motions are motions for continuance (see WAC 480-07-385
+(b) Procedural motions.
+Procedural motions request that the commission establish or modify the process or the procedural schedule in a proceeding.

-Discovery motions are requests to promote or limit the exchange of information among parties during the discovery phase of a proceeding.
-Examples of discovery motions are motions to compel (see WAC 480-07-405
+(c) Discovery motions.
+Discovery motions are requests to resolve disputes concerning the exchange of information among parties during the discovery phase of a proceeding.

 (d) Evidentiary motions.
-Motions related to evidence are requests to limit or add to the record in a proceeding.
-Examples of motions related to evidence are motions to strike, motions in limine, and motions requesting authority to file supplemental or additional testimony.
+Motions related to evidence are requests to limit or add to the evidentiary record in a proceeding.

 (2) Written motions must be filed separately.
 Parties must file motions separately from any pleading or other communication with the commission.
 The commission will not consider motions that are merely stated in the body of a pleading or within the text of correspondence.
 The commission may refer to the Washington superior court rules for civil proceedings as guidelines for handling motions.

-A party who opposes a written motion, other than a dispositive motion (WAC 480-07-380
+A party that opposes a written motion, other than a dispositive motion governed by WAC 480-07-380